-Her approval and the necessity for good pilots provided a much needed and deeply earned turning point for the men of Tuskegee.
+Her approval and the necessity for good pilots provided a much-needed and deeply earned turning point for the men of Tuskegee.

 On November 3, 1943, 2nd Lt.
 Earl Sherard graduated from Tuskegee Flight School.
 By June 24, 1944, the 332nd Fighter Group was assigned a low-flying mission to bombard an enemy supply line near Aircasea, Italy.
 Among the pilots was 2nd Lt.
 Sherard.

-On that mission, the belly his plane hit the water.
+On that mission, the belly of his plane hit the water.
 Luckily, Sherard was able to exit his plane, walk out on the wing, and inflate his dinghy before his aircraft sank into the ocean.
-The rest of unit continued on to their mission, leaving Sherard to be rescued by a British ship and returned to the base later that day.
+The rest of the unit continued on to their mission, leaving Sherard to be rescued by a British ship and returned to the base later that day.

 Sherard’s Return to Columbus